This

 got it for next to nothing on a flea market, so I tested it

 nevertheless.
 There is nearly no information about this camera.
-It's

-from the 1990s and has no features.
+This camera is from the 1990s and has nearly no features.

 34mm F4.5 lens, min. focus ?m Focus range and flash indication in the viewerfinder window Size 125x73x43, Weight 324 gr. batteries included auto DX, only 2 cantacts, 100 or 400 ISO, auto wind, autofocus (?) and AE